Case Interview Practice

 How to solve

-• Identify key stakeholders and their needs.
+• Identify the key stakeholders involved.

 Framework adaptation examples

-• SWOT Analysis: Identify strengths, weaknesses, opportunities, and threats specific to the organization.
+• SWOT Analysis: Identify strengths, weaknesses, opportunities, and threats.

 Metrics that matter